High Yield Municipal Bond Fund Losses Attorney

 Credit Risk and Defaults

 High yield muni funds invest in bonds issued by entities with weaker financial profiles.
-According to Moody’s research on U.S. municipal bond defaults and recoveries (1970-2022), 6.94% of all high-yield municipal bonds defaulted within 10 years of issuance, compared to just 0.9% of investment-grade municipal bonds during the same period.
-When a bond in the fund defaults, the fund’s net asset value drops, and all shareholders bear the loss.
+Municipal default research shows that below-investment-grade municipal bonds have materially higher default risk than investment-grade municipal bonds.
+When a bond in the fund defaults, the fund’s net asset value can drop, and all shareholders bear the loss.

 Liquidity Risk